Cancer Patient Resources

 The reimbursement specialist focuses on investigating each patient’s insurance benefits and coverage.
 For patients facing significant out-of-pocket costs, including those who are underinsured or uninsured, the reimbursement specialist identifies opportunities and will complete required applications for patients to receive financial assistance through outside foundations, grants or charitable organizations.

-During 2012 alone, Akron General has helped to secure nearly $3 million, which has helped to provide life-saving cancer treatment for our patients, including nearly $695,000 to cover the cost of medications.
+During 2014 alone, Akron General has helped to secure more than $3.5 million, which has helped patients with their out-of-pocket expenses.
+This includes nearly $850,000 to cover the cost of medications.

 Needymeds offers assistance with the cost of medicine.
 Learn more.